Hotty-Frank/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash Enables the file to be in the programmes path for executio
-chmod 657 hello
+chmod 753 hello
 where chmod is the change permission mode command
-657 permission that represent the front side backwards xw-x-rxwr i.e the others permission becomes users permission group permission is contant
+753  permission that represent the front side backwards rwxr-x-wx i.e the others permission becomes users permission group permission is contant
 .